Jbleezy/BO2-Reimagined/README.md

 * Removed key
 * Elevators and escape pod can be called without key
 * Added purchase cost to call elevators and escape pod
+* Added elevator floors at the bottom of the Dragon Rooftop Level 1B zone
 * Escape pod can be used with any amount of players
 * Escape pod can be called up or down
 * Moved weapon locker to the downstairs fridge